History of IVAs

 If you find yourself struggling with debt, you can rest assured that this is not a new phenomenon.
 In fact, the first official Bankruptcy Act was passed in England nearly 500 years ago, in 1542.
 Up until 1869, being unable to pay your debts could result in being sent to a debtors’ prison – this is what happened to Charles Dickens’ father, inspiring his popular novel, Little Dorrit.

-Fortunately, things have changed a lot since the nineteenth century, and the government has realised the best way to deal with personal debt is to give people who are struggling the chance to pay back what they can afford in a manageable way.Get Started
+Fortunately, things have changed a lot since the nineteenth century, and the government has realised the best way to deal with personal debt is to give people who are struggling the chance to pay back what they can afford in a manageable way.Check if you qualify for an IVA

 When were IVAs introduced?